 The OKR10 permit does not include the discharges from construction activity which are related to oil and gas extraction, agricultural purposes, or located in Indian Country lands.
 Obtaining OKR10 coverage fulfills your permit requirements on the state level; local municipalities are separate entities and may have different permit requirements.

 - First familiarize yourself with all the requirements in the OKR10 permit and develop a stormwater pollution prevention plan (SWP3) for your project.

-- Complete a notice of intent (NOI) (writable form) and return it to the ODEQ along with your permit fees.
+- Complete a notice of intent (NOI)and return it to the DEQ along with your permit fees.

-- The ODEQ’s Flex Viewer can be used to find the nearest water body.
+- DEQ’s Flex Viewer can be used to find the nearest water body.

 - Once you have finished your project and are confident that you have met all the necessary requirements, you may complete a notice of termination (NOT) and return it to DEQ.
 DEQ will conduct an inspection to ensure the final stabilization requirements have been met.
 If your site is in compliance, you will receive notification stating that your authorization is terminated.
 You will also receive notification if you have not met the stabilization requirements and your authorization will remain open.

 The EPA’s guide and template for SWP3s, correction action report forms, inspection report templates can be found here.
 In addition DEQ has also developed stormwater templates which are available for download here.